 Q. I was “horsing around” with another employee at work.
 Is this covered under the Act?

-A: If your employer is aware of this activity and has gone along with it in the past, then your injury may be considered compensable.
+A: If your employer is aware of this activity and has permitted it in the past, then your injury may be considered compensable.
 If you were “horsing around,” stopped so that you could return to work, the other employee continued the horseplay, and that led to the injury, this may be considered compensable.

 Q. What benefits am I entitled to if I have a compensable work injury?

 A. If your injury is deemed compensable by your employer’s worker’s compensation insurance carrier, you are entitled to the following benefits:

 - Payment of your lost wages—at 2/3 of your average weekly wage—for as long as you are ordered not to work by the physician authorized by the insurance company.

 - Payment for a permanent partial impairment rating if the physician feels that you have permanent impairment because of your work injury.